-This guide helps local authorities, and their schools forums, to plan the local implementation of the funding system for the 2020 to 2021 financial year.

-- 1. 2020 to 2021 is the third year of the national funding formulae (NFF) for schools, high needs and central school services.
-We will publish provisional NFF allocations at local authority level for the schools and high needs blocks in 2020 to 2021 in early October 2019, as well as notional school-level allocations.
-The schools block allocations will also show each local authority's final primary and secondary units of funding (PUFs and SUFs). - 2.
-We will then use the NFF to calculate the blocks within the dedicated schools grant (DSG) that will be allocated to local authorities in December 2019.
-The early years block of the DSG will be determined by the separate national formula for early years.
+- 1. This guide helps local authorities, and their schools forums, to plan the local implementation of the funding system for the 2020 to 2021 financial year. - 2.
+2020 to 2021 is the third year of the national funding formulae (NFF) for schools, high needs and central school services.
+We published provisional NFF allocations at local authority level for each of these blocks in 2020 to 2021 on 11 October 2019, as well as notional school-level allocations.
+The schools block allocations showed each local authority's final primary and secondary units of funding (PUFs and SUFs). - 3.
+We have used the NFF to calculate the blocks within the dedicated schools grant (DSG) which was allocated to local authorities in December 2019. - 4.
+The early years block forms part of the DSG but is determined by the separate national formula.
+Allocations for the early years block were published as part of the DSG allocations for 2020 to 2021.